Having used my Stryd for almost a year now, I feel ready to do a Stryd footpod review.

 Charging is very simple.
 You just attach it to your computer via the USB cable and when the light goes out, it is done.
 I haven't timed how long it takes to charge but it seems quite quick (a couple of hours) and the battery life is about 20 hours.
 That is great as I find I can easily go 2 weeks without charging.
 You can check how much battery is left by placing your phone next to your Stryd and then checking the phone app.
 I'm not sure how accurate it is but it is a good guide.

-The Stryd links to my running watch and so all the information that it collects can be seen either on my Garmin Connect and in the online Stryd Power Center.
+The Stryd links to my running watch and so all the information that it collects can be seen either in Garmin Connect and in the online Stryd Power Center.

 When you first get your Stryd, you will wonder how such a small, unassuming piece of equipment can do so much.
 Well it does, but all out of sight.
 It doesn't even have an on/off switch!